WJW (TV): Ratings success and stability

 William Flynn took over as general manager for channel 8 in January 1977, having previously led WSBK-TV, Storer's independent in Boston.
 His arrival came as WJW-TV's call sign changed to WJKW-TV on April 22, 1977; this followed the sale of WJW radio to an Art Modell-headed syndicate, which retained usage of the WJW calls.
 One of Flynn's first changes was moving the soap opera spoof Mary Hartman, Mary Hartman from late nights to 7:30 p.m.; the move was extensively criticized and reversed in one month, and the station took out a full-page newspaper advertisement featuring Flynn.
-The controversy led to Hoolihan and Big Chuck spoofing Mary Hartman with a series of "Mary Harkski, Mary Hartski" skits, which Flynn encouraged.
+The controversy led to Hoolihan and Big Chuck spoofing Mary Hartman with a series of "Mary Hartski, Mary Hartski" skits, which Flynn encouraged.
 WJKW lost the Cleveland Indians and Cavaliers to WUAB in 1980; Flynn objected to sharing the Indians broadcast rights with a proposed cable outlet, while the Cavs games had declining ratings.
 Flynn was later regarded as a "swashbuckler" and described by Schodowski as "... really brash, devil-may-care, a good drinker, and very much like Ernie Anderson.
 He had that much an impact."

 Flynn's first major personnel move was hiring former WKYC anchor Virgil Dominic as news director in March 1977.
 Dominic came from WXIA-TV in Atlanta, where he had also been news director.
 Addressing the station's last-place ratings against WEWS and WKYC, Dominic removed Hale and Maynor from anchor duty and declined to renew their contracts.
 Judd Hambrick, brother of onetime WEWS anchor John Hambrick, was hired as the new lead anchor, a move that led WJKW to distinguish between the brothers.
 WEWS reporter Tim Taylor was hired as WJKW's consumer reporter; by 1979, Taylor became co-anchor alongside Hambrick.
 The station became affiliated with Call For Action in early 1978 and established an investigation unit with "Fact Finder" Tom Meyer and "I-Team" reporter Carl Monday.
 Dick Goddard hosted a local version of Bowling for Dollars from 1977 to 1978, which was replaced by the local version of PM Magazine in 1979, with Jim Finnerty as co-host.
 Neil Zurcher, a channel 8 feature reporter since 1967, reported on close-to-home travel destinations in the wake of the 1979 energy crisis; his "One Tank Trip" segments proved popular and ran continuously until 2004.